Hyundai Hope On Wheels

 -

-Build Institutional Support Early: Applications require letters of support from pediatric oncology division chiefs and development office concurrence.
+Build Institutional Support Early: Applications require letters of support from paediatric oncology division chiefs and development office concurrence.
 Engage these stakeholders early in your planning process to ensure strong institutional backing.

 -

-Timeline Planning: With a February deadline, April notification, and December funding start, plan your research timeline accordingly.
+Timeline Planning: With a mid-February deadline, early April notification, and December funding start, plan your research timeline accordingly.
 The approximately 6-8 week review process moves relatively quickly compared to federal grant cycles, but funding doesn't begin until the end of the calendar year.

 References